Forceea/Forceea-data-factory/README.md

 For the Salesforce DX enthusiasts, the dx folder includes all Salesforce DX components.

-The upcoming release 1.3 (April 2018) will provide the following new features:
+The upcoming release 1.3 will provide the following new features:
-* Asynchronous process to insert an unlimited number of records of a single SObject using concurrent queueable jobs.
+* Asynchronous process to insert records of one or many SObjects with up to 50 concurrent queueable jobs.
-* Asynchronous process to insert/delete an unlimited number of records of many SObjects using chaining queueable jobs.
+* Asynchronous process to delete records of one SObject with up to 50 concurrent queueable jobs, using an optional WHERE clause.
-* Asynchronous process to delete up to 50 million records of a single SObject using an optional WHERE clause.
+* Asynchronous process to delete records of many SObjects with one queueable job, using an optional WHERE clause.
 * Support for the data population of Salesforce DX scratch orgs, producing the same random records for each scratch org.
 * Creation of random phone numbers.
 * Ability to copy a field of a lookup record, e.g. to include the account Name in the opportunity Name field.